V1Azam/Assignment-2/Assignment 2 log.md

 1. **Maintain ambition to reach a final product.** This includes not being enclosed in feasibility, rather focusing on solutions to general and future issues and processes.

-    This would allow for the oppurtunity to tackle more aspects in the whole process of product creation rather than being road blocked by an early issue.
+    *This would allow for the oppurtunity to tackle more aspects in the whole process of product creation rather than being road blocked by an early issue.*

-2. **Investigate the not so computer science aspects of robot creation through its interaction with computer science.** As one of the few students who had selected an engineering module as the optional module for 1st year, I would also keep in mind the engineering physical trials and how it would be solved using the programs we would have to create.
+2. **Investigate the not so computer science aspects of robot creation through its interaction with computer science.** Keeping in mind the engineering physical trials and how it would be solved using the programs we would have to create.

+   *As one of the few students who had selected an engineering module as the optional module for 1st year, this would allow me put some of the general knowledge to use.*

 3. **Exploration of other projects.** Though not particalry inspired by a certain past project by other people, I have no doubt the problems we will face have been discovered and solved by others before, in similar or completely different projects of their own.

-    I wish to explore and research what could be applicable for our case, as what better solution is there to a problem than a tested solution in which you can gauge success?
+    *I wish to explore and research what could be applicable for our case, as what better solution is there to a problem than a tested solution in which you can gauge success?*

 ## Entry Log #1
 Late LOG 22/03/2025 (written 19/03/2025)